 This statement outlines the key British values we actively promote.

-- Children are involved in democratic processes eg. voting for special choosing activities and shared rewards
+- Children are involved in democratic processes eg. voting for activities and shared rewards

-- The school council is led by a member of staff and adheres to deocratic processes, reporting its actions to the whole school community as well as the Governing Body.
+- The school council is active in all year groups and adheres to democratic processes, reporting its actions to the whole school community as well as the Governing Body.

 - The children are involved in the future of the place in which the school sits and have been actively involved in the Haddenham Neighbourhood Plan.